aalexx-S/dotfile/README.md

 - [insert mode] ctrl + \: map to ctrl + O. For quick commands in insert mode.

+### F6 execute command

+- F6 to execute command in current line with current shell.

 ### F9 compile